 - Journal: Earlier in the lesson we hypothesized about the user needs that this prototype was address.
 Now that you experienced the app first hand, as either a User or Computer, return to that question.
-In your journal, jot down the following: - What user needs did this app addresses well (I Like) - What user needs could this app could do a better job of addressing (I Wish) - What are a few user needs that aren't addressed at all, but that you thing would make a good addition (What If)
+In your journal, jot down the following: - What user need did this app addresses well? - What user need could this app could do a better job of addressing? - What is a user need that isn't addressed at all, but that you think would make a good addition?